Mary Clay Thomas, program director

-Helps students acquire knowledge and develop skills for effective communication in helping individuals and families in planning change.
-Emphasis on development of interviewing skills.
-Class activities include role playing and interviews with individuals and groups.
+Students will acquire knowledge and develop skills for effective communication which are essential for helping individuals and families in planning change, in the social work profession, as well as in other disciplines.
+Emphasis on understanding and development of interviewing skills.
+Class activities include role playing interviews.

 235 Human Behavior and Social Environment 1 (3 s.h.)

 Provides basic framework for creating and organizing knowledge of human behavior and social environment.
-Social systems, life-span and strengths approaches to understanding HBSE introduced.
-Focus on individuals and families and impact of larger environment on these systems. *Prerequisites: SOWK 153, SOC 100, PSYC 111, and either BIOL 151 or BIOL/WS 252.
+Social systems, life-span, and strengths approaches to understanding HBSE introduced.
+Focus on individuals and families and impact of larger environment on these systems. *Prerequisites: SOC 100, PSYC 111, and either BIOL 151 or BIOL/WS 252.

 251 Child Welfare Services (3 s.h.)